a11ywatch/kayle/README.md

 `corepack enable && corepack prepare yarn@stable --activate` and reload shell after.

 Use the command `yarn build` to compile all the scripts for each locale.

-## Rust Runner

-We are building a rust based runner called [kayle_innate](./kayle_innate/) that can port to wasm that will take the audits into the nanoseconds - low milliseconds zone.

 ## Discord